 This quote from Field Yates’ piece posted yesterday on ESPN’s New England Patriots Report is a perfect example of why readers have to be careful about what beat reporters and analysts observe at practice.

 When it comes to assessing the performance of an individual player, practice is indeed sometimes just practice.
-Journalists, bloggers, and other media don’t have readers, listeners, and viewers standing over their shoulders critiquing every move as they prepare drafts or rehearse scripts or notes of what they intend communicate.
+Journalists, bloggers, and other media don’t have readers, listeners, and viewers standing over their shoulders critiquing every move as they prepare drafts or rehearse scripts or notes of what they intend to communicate.
 Most individuals are given the freedom to prepare in private to create a polished product refined through trial and error, honing of technique, and taking risks to understand the dynamics of the project at hand.

 Lasting success comes from repeatedly taking the risks to fail.
 Perhaps the biggest reason for Tom Brady’s success is his decision-making.
 I read Chris Brown’s essay in his excellent book Smart Football where he concludes that good and bad decision-making at the quarterback position is too difficult to gauge when evaluating the future prospects of a young quarterback.
-Brown’s conclusion is based on part with Brady saying he doesn’t know why he does what he does in such a short period of time.
+Brown’s conclusion is based on Brady saying he doesn’t know why he does what he does in such a short period of time.
 I agree with a lot of Brown’s conclusions in this essay.

 However, I think Brady’s quote at the top of this piece indicates something that perhaps even Brady hadn’t thought about when he said the things that Brown analyzed in the past.
 Brady is willing to take risks to fail.
 Test every angle.
-Take note of each failure and look for what he can and can’t do with a play call, a defense, a formation, and a passing window.
+Take note of each failure and look for what he can and can’t-do with a play call, a defense, a formation, and a passing window.

 The first-day quarterback prospects that we’ve seen fail miserably are the ones that have lost their capacity to embrace risk.
-Trent Edwards, John Beck, and David Carr were all confident pocket passers willing to throw the ball down field and into tight windows as college passers and even early in their pro careers.
+Trent Edwards, John Beck, and David Carr were all confident pocket passers willing to throw the ball downfield and into tight windows as college passers and even early in their pro careers.
 Somewhere along the way, they had this willingness to embrace risk beaten out of them by opposing defenses and/or coaches.
 They lost the will to continue failing until they experienced success.

 - He’s miles from where he was last year.